jorgenschaefer/elpy/README.rst

 =======================================

 Elpy is an Emacs package to bring powerful Python editing to Emacs.
-It combines a number of other packages, both written in Emacs Lisp as well as Python.
+It combines and configures a number of other packages, both written in Emacs Lisp as well as Python.

 .. image:: https://secure.travis-ci.org/jorgenschaefer/elpy.png?branch=master
    :target: http://travis-ci.org/jorgenschaefer/elpy?branch=master